 How to Delete the Author Name in WordPress

-Today, I will demonstrate how to delete author names in WordPress using two methods.
+Today, I will demonstrate how to delete author names in WordPress using three different methods.
 The first method is very simple and will use the Hide/Remove Metadata plugin.
-This plugin allows WordPress to hide the author’s name on any kind of content.
+This plugin allows WordPress to hide the author in WordPress on any kind of content.

 Start off by clicking on Plugins and selecting the Add New option on the left-hand admin panel.

 Search for Hide/Remove Metadata in the available search box.
 This will pull up additional plugins that you may find helpful.

 Scroll down until you find the Hide/Remove Metadata plugin and click the “Install Now” button.
 Activate the plugin for use.

 Step 2: Go to the Hide/Remove Metadata Settings Page